 - (a) Golf course standards.
 As required pursuant to a plan review use permit. - (b) Zoo standards.
-As required pursuant to a plan review use permit. - (c) Nature-based recreation standards. - (1) In the AG-2 zoning district, a minimum of 51 percent of the zoning lot area must be dedicated to crop production, livestock keeping, or passive undeveloped recreational areas, such as natural open space, forests, and trails, through an agricultural easement or similar legal encumbrance for as long as the nature-based recreation is in operation.

-(2) The overall density for cabins must not exceed one cabin per acre, and no kitchens or wet bars are allowed.
+As required pursuant to a plan review use permit. - (c) Nature-based recreation standards. - (1) In the P-2 and AG-2 zoning districts, a minimum of 51 percent of the zoning lot area must be dedicated to crop production, livestock and poultry keeping, or passive undeveloped recreational areas, such as natural open space, forests, and trails, for as long as the nature-based recreation is in operation, as evidenced by a farm plan or recreational plan that shows the area and percentage of the zoning lot to be in active agricultural use or passive undeveloped recreational use, and includes information about a farm, ranch, or recreational area resources, goals, and business plan to engage in crop production or livestock and poultry keeping, or for passive recreational purposes. - (2) The overall density for cabins must not exceed one cabin per acre, and no kitchens or wet bars are allowed. - (3) For horseback riding tours, all buildings housing horses and all corrals in which horses are kept or assembled must be set back a minimum of 100 feet from the property line of any adjoining zoning lot located in the country, residential, apartment, or apartment mixed-use zoning districts. - (4) A minor conditional use permit is required if the nature-based recreation activity does not include overnight stays.
+A major conditional use permit is required if the nature-based recreation activity includes overnight stays.